AnnaVargova/AutomationShield_wiki/MagnetoShield.md

 ## <a name="pcb"/>PCB

 # <a name="about"/>About
-This shield was designed and created within a Bachelor's thesis at the Institute of Automation, Measurement and Applied Informatics.
-The Institute belongs to the Faculty of Mechanical Engineering (FME), Slovak University of Technology in Bratislava in 2017/2018.
+This shield was designed and created within a Bachelor's thesis at the Institute of Automation, Measurement and Applied Informatics (IAMAI).
+The Institute belongs to the Faculty of Mechanical Engineering, Slovak University of Technology in Bratislava in 2017/2018.
 The thesis is available [here](https://github.com/gergelytakacs/AutomationShield/wiki/pdf/Mihalik2018.pdf).

 ## <a name="authors"/>Authors
 * Hardware design: Jakub Mihalík, Gergely Takács